seiyamiyaoka/basic_algorithm/explanation_7.md

   - add_handler(self, path, handler)
     - $O(1)$.
   - lookup(self, path)
-    - $O(n)$.
+    - $O(n * m)$.
-      - This is because we use the paths variable, which is a string converted to an array.
+      - This is because space is used to check the hash table for the number of paths.

 ## About implementation

 It uses the Trie data structure.